Why do personal trainers need insurance?

 Injured clients

 As a personal trainer, you design fitness plans that require attention to detail, but you can’t control every scenario.
 Your client might say a muscle tear they’ve sustained is due to a weight routine you advised or even your instruction during a body pump class.
-You may not have been there at the time, but if they were training on your advice you may face a negligence claim – PT insurance with professional indemnity cover could help with legal and compensation costs.
+You may not have been there at the time, but if they were training on your advice you may face a negligence claim.
+PT insurance tailored with combined professional, treatment and public liability insurance could help with legal and compensation costs.

 Personal injury